 Seeking to please Him, rather than impressing neighbors and friends with our newest wardrobe addition

 Then, perhaps, our inner beauty would shine through to the outside.

 Let’s not put more attention on our outer self than on our inner self.
 Let’s not put more attention on what we look like than on how we serve others.

 We’ve heard it a thousand times, “Don’t worry about man’s opinion.
 Focus on God,” “Present your real self.
 Be vulnerable!”
 The math is simple.
 If we focus on God, then we’ll be more concerned about working on heart issues versus appearance issues.

 We’re willing to become more transparent and real.
 When Jeremiah 29:11 becomes real, “For I know the plans I have for you,” says the Lord.
-“They are plans for good and not for evil, to give you a future and a hope,” we get can excited about Kingdom outcomes not this world’s outcomes.
+“They are plans for good and not for evil, to give you a future and hope,” we get can be excited about Kingdom outcomes, not this world’s outcomes.

 It’s a balance, my friends.
 Let’s not “let ourselves go” but make an effort to look good for your husband, while being in fellowship with the Lord and fearing Him.

-Ultimately, we do not want to make an idol of our appearance, but rather while trying to take care of our outer bodies to please our husbands, focus on our hearts and seeking Him in all we do.
+Ultimately, we do not want to make an idol of our appearance, but rather while trying to take care of our outer bodies to please our husbands, focus on our hearts, and seek Him in all we do.